For advisor use only. Not for use with investors.

 At Capital Group, we built a model (see methodology in disclosures at end of article) to assess these differences in valuations and estimated that ESG bonds carried a price premium, or ”greenium,” resulting in a reduction of yield (or return) of 4.1 basis points and 3.1 basis points relative to their adjacent non-ESG bonds in the samples we gathered for November 2020 and May 2021, respectively.
 In other words, investors may be paid less to invest in ESG-designated bonds.

 Of course, not all ESG bonds are the same and many provide attractive investing opportunities.
-At the time of writing, Capital Group holds nearly US$650 million worth of green bonds, as classified by Bloomberg, across 65 issuers.
+At the time of writing, Capital Group holds nearly US$650 million worth of green bonds globally, as classified by Bloomberg, across 65 issuers.
 But the pricing of ESG bonds is not straightforward.
 We have seen that their designation is subject to interpretation by issuers, highlighting the need for careful analysis before investing.
 The ESG bond market is also still small relative to the greater fixed income investable universe.
 It is this broad universe that ensures an ample supply of opportunities across market environments.

 That’s why we don’t focus solely on investing in ESG-designated bonds.
 Rather, by integrating ESG considerations into our investment process (illustrated by the graphic below), we can identify issuers that face risks – and opportunities – broadly and comprehensively across “E,” “S,” and “G” factors.